Program in Brief

 • LVC room charges

-**Travel, board, student visa and personal expenses are NOT included in these fees.
+Travel, food, and personal expenses are NOT included in these fees.
 Fees are subject to change.
-Round-trip airfare from Newark to Beijing costs approximately $1200 US.

 *The $500 program deposit will be credited to student accounts in the Business Office for the start of the off-campus semester.
 The $500 deposit will be forfeited on student withdrawal from the program.